irwingss/irwingss/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Peruvian Biologist that loves programming things and analyze datasets statistically for research purposes.
 - 💼 &nbsp; Working in my online educational company.
-I'm the CEO of Instituto de Ciencias Antonio Brack.
+I'm the CEO ILICD and masterX.
 - ⭐️ &nbsp; Learning more about ML Algorithms and Artificial Intelligence in Ecoinformatics applications.
 - ✍️ &nbsp; Applying for my postgraduate studies abroad.